NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 .. note::

   Dehumidifiers are currently modeled as located within conditioned space; the model is not suited for a dehumidifier in, e.g., a wet unconditioned basement or crawlspace.
-  Therefore the dehumidifier Location is currently restricted to "living space".
+  Therefore the dehumidifier Location is currently restricted to "conditioned space".

 HPXML Cooking Range/Oven
 ************************